plaidman/retromega-next/README.md

 ## Installation and Scraping
 [Download](https://github.com/plaidman/retromega-next/releases) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromega.
 You can then select the theme in the settings menu of Pegasus.

-The theme uses `boxart2dfront` on the games list, and `screenshot` in the game detail view.
+The theme uses `boxart2dfront` on the games list, `screenshot` in the game detail view, and `video` in both areas.

 To setup Pegasus with scraped assets, there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ).
 You can also use [DragoonDorise's pegasus installer](https://www.pegasus-installer.com/) to scrape files on your device easier.